pierre-rouleau/pel/doc/pel-manual.rst

 terminal/graphics customization.

 - PEL provides a fully functional copy of early-init.el, `example/init/early-init.el`_ that will work with PEL’s features example/init directory.
+PEL modifies the values of some of the ``defconst`` variables inside the early-init.el file to control its behaviour.

-  - That file name is identified by the ``pel-early-init-with-package-quickstart`` user-option.
+  - That file name is identified by the ``pel-early-init-template`` user-option.
 If you want to create your own copy of that file and add your content then update the user-option with new file name.
-  - Since you may also want to use a early-init.el file for other purposes when package-quickstart is not used, you may provide the name of that file in the ``pel-early-init-without-package-quickstart`` user-option.
-PEL will use that file as the early-init.el when you request to disable package quickstart feature.
+Your file but you must include the code located in the file `example/init/early-init.el`_.
+If you do not need any extra logic, leave the default and use the template file unmodified.

   - Use the ``<f11> M-S <f2>`` key sequence to open the appropriate customization buffer.

 PEL provides the following 2 commands to setup Emacs ≥ 27 environment to support package quickstart or to remove it: